kianamcc/portal-template/README.md

 2. Create a new project by clicking "Projects" > "Create a New Project".

-3. If you would like to base your project off of the Synapse project used in this portal, you can copy its contents over to your new project.
+3. You can copy tables, links, files, folders, and projects used in this portal into your new project using the copy function.
 Below is an example using the Synapse Python Client.

 ```
 import synapseclient